Andrearium/Missing-Semester-Exercise-2/README.md

 <a name="top"></a>
 # Missing Semester Evaluation
-## Missing-Semester-Exercise-2 project from Manuel Hochreiter and Andrea Zoitl
+## Missing-Semester-Exercise-2 project from <br> Manuel Hochreiter and Andrea Zoitl

 - [Introduction](#intro)
 - [Are you curious?](#start)